Advice for Solo Travel in Prague

 1. Don’t Drink Too Much.

 Buzzkill, I know.
 However, you don’t want to exceed your alcohol limit when you’re traveling to Prague alone.
 You’re not in your neighborhood pub.
+Take an organized pub crawl in Prague if you feel uncomfortable.

 Prague is a very popular spot for party tourists such as stag and hen parties.
 Go out at night, and you’ll see crowds of people stumbling around drunk in the streets.
 It’s easy to see why.
 Alcohol flows pretty freely in Prague.
 For example, absinthe is very popular among locals and travelers alike, and shots are served at pub crawls.
 Exercise self-control with the absinthe, especially if you’re not normally a heavy drinker.
 Furthermore, Prague is one of the beer capitals of the world.